of Colon Cancer

 Treatment of Colon Cancer That Has Metastasized To a Single Site

 Stage IV colon cancer commonly spreads to the liver or the lungs.
 Some patients who have cancer that has spread to a single area are candidates for surgery to remove the metastases.

 Treatment of the liver: When it’s possible to completely surgically remove all liver metastases, surgery is the preferred treatment.
 Although surgery offers some patients the chance for a cure, a majority of patients with liver metastases are not candidates for surgery because of the size or location of their tumors or their general health.
 Some of these patients may become candidates for surgery if initial treatment with chemotherapy shrinks the tumors sufficiently.
 If the tumors continue to be impossible to remove surgically, other liver-directed therapies may be considered.
 These other therapies include radiofrequency ablation (use of heat to kill cancer cells), cryotherapy (use of cold to kill cancer cells), delivery of chemotherapy directly to the liver, and radiation therapy.
-Relatively little information is available from clinical trials about the risks and benefits of these other approaches, but they may benefit selected patients.1
+Relatively little information is available from clinical trials about the risks and benefits of these other approaches, but they may benefit selected patients.7

-Treatment of the Elderly
+Treatment of Older Individuals

 A large percentage of patients with advanced colorectal cancer are 65 years or older.
 Because elderly patients commonly have concurrent illnesses or other medical difficulties that are perceived to exacerbate the side effects of chemotherapy, elderly patients are often treated with reduced doses of chemotherapy.
 Clinical studies have shown, however, that elderly patients get the same benefit from chemotherapy treatment as younger patients.